Poornavalli Thayar: Mythological history

 The skull of Brahma was stuck in his (Shiva's) palm.
 Shiva used it as the begging bowl.
 While coming to this place (Bikshandar Kovil), Vishnu requested his consort Lakshmi to give alms to Shiva.
 Shiva's grail was filled by the alms and Lakshmi came to be known as "Poornavalli" (the one who filled the grail).
 She got rid of Shiva's hunger completely.
-Since Shiva came withs a begging bowl and his hunger was entirely satisfied, he is known as Bikshandar.
+Since Shiva came with a begging bowl and his hunger was entirely satisfied, he is known as Bikshandar.

 Brahma and Shiva both had originally five heads.
 One day Brahma went to Kailasha.
 Parvati could not recognise Brahma; she was confused and concluded it was her husband "Shiva".
 Parvati started to perform Paadha Pooja (ablution of feet, considered as an act of respect).
 Brahma knew this fact, but he remained silent.
 On seeing this, Shiva understood that Parvati had no intention.
 Parvati was unaware that the one who stood before her was not Her lord, but it was Brahma.
 Enraged in anger, Shiva plucked the Brahma's fifth head, which resulted in Brahmahathi Dosha (the sin resulted due to the murder of an innocent Brahmana).
 The fifth head of Brahma stuck in Shiva's hand.
 Shiva wandered and visited temples to be relieved from the curse after being told by Sarasvati to do this in order to get relieved from this curse.
 To find salvation from the curse, Shiva went around the world on a pilgrimage begging for food, with Brahma’s skull as the begging vessel.
 Every time someone filled the vessel with food, it vanished immediately, to Shiva’s horror.
 At Uthamar Kovil, God Vishnu and Goddess Lakshmi filled the vessel with food, thus ending Shiva’s hunger.
 However, to Shiva’s dismay, Brahma’s skull still lay fixed on his hand.
 He was partly absolved of the sin at Bitchadanar Kovil.
 Vishnu instructed Shiva to worship Him (Vishnu) at Thirukandiyur after a bath in the temple tank.
 Shiva went to Thirukandiyur and did accordingly and was absolved of the sin.
 The temple tank, since then, has come to be known as Kapala Tirtha.